Skyw41k3r/weather-dashboard/README.md

 This website was created to find out the weather all around the country! \

 # Deployment 🚀
-The assignment was deployed through git hub.
+The assignment was deployed through github.
 Try the weather search yourself!